MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 pip install selenium
 ```
 #
 Installation done!
-Now to set it up
+Now to set it up.

 1. Go into bot.py and choose a web browser that is installed on your system.
 Comment out the rest.